Ryan09/megaport-saml-azuread/README.md

 The first step is to collect the integration URIs form the Megaport Portal.

-In the Megaport Portal, go to the Company menu and select Security Settings.
+In the Megaport Portal, go to the Company menu and select **Security Settings**.

 ![Megaport Security Settings](images/megaport-security-settings.png)